9 Modern Ketubah Art Designs for a Traditional Jewish Wedding

 This stunning Ketubah is painstakingly all cut out by hand, and just happens to be one of Etsy’s design winners of 2019.
 Congrats Wood and Paper Cuts!

-If you are looking for a custom, hand calligraphy made Ketubah take a look at this artist.
+If you are looking for a modern, colorful paper-cut Ketubah take a look at this artist.